 So, iOS 13 is finally around the corner to be released this year.
 Will your iPad or iPhone be compatible to it?
 During the WWDC 2018, Apple has noted that they are focusing on performance improvements for its next operating system.
 It means iOS 13 will support almost all devices that are supported by iOS 12 currently.

-If you are using iOS 12 these days, Apple will roll on the upgrade to iOS 13 later.
 If you don’t know about device support, listed here are the iPads, iPhones, and iPod Touch devices to meet the system requirements of iOS 13.

 Why do we need to know the devices compatible to iOS 13?